Heritage tiling and mosaic

 Issues affecting the viability of the craft

-- Patronage has changed.
-From the mid-19th to mid-20th centuries churches, banks, museums, public buildings, private houses and even local shops all used mosaic to decorate their interiors and entrance ways in various ways.
+- Market issues: Patronage has changed.
+From the mid-19th to mid-20th centuries churches, banks, museums, public buildings, private houses and even local shops all used tiles to decorate their interiors and entrance ways in various ways.
 Now, most new work tends to be commissioned by high-end private and commercial clients so the craft depends on there being potential clients with significant resources.

-- Mosaic remains a relatively small but important part of the decorative tradition in the UK.
+- Lack of awareness: Mosaic and tiling remains a relatively small but important part of the decorative tradition in the UK.
 The main issue affecting the viability of mosaic, is the lack of understanding of what mosaic is and how it can be used to enhance public and domestic spaces.
 However, support organisations (see below) and social media are playing a key role in keeping the art alive.